-The annual medical out-of-pocket maximum generally includes the medical deductible and the coinsurance amount on Covered Services.
+The annual medical out-of-pocket maximum generally includes the medical deductible and 20% coinsurance amount on PPO Covered Services.
 The following are not counted in the medical out-of-pocket maximum:

-- Expenses for private duty nursing. - Penalty for an emergency room visit for non-emergency medical conditions. - Amounts in excess of the Allowable Charge at a PPO when utilizing a non-PPO Provider in Anchorage. - Penalty for failure to obtain preauthorization of services requiring preauthorization. - Expenses that are in excess of the Plan limits. - Expenses not covered by the Plan. - Dental and vision expenses, including any deductibles, copayments and coinsurance. - Prescription drug expenses when the drug is dispensed by a retail or mail order pharmacy.
+- Coinsurance for services received from Non-PPO Providers, unless specifically provided in this booklet. - Expenses for private duty nursing. - Penalty for an emergency room visit. - Penalty for failure to obtain preauthorization of services requiring preauthorization. - Expenses that are in excess of the Plan limits. - Expenses not covered by the Plan. - Dental and vision expenses, including any deductibles, copayments and coinsurance. - Prescription drug expenses when the drug is dispensed by a retail or mail order pharmacy.
 See "Prescription Drug Program" for the prescription drug out-of-pocket maximum.